etobin1/ml-services-immersion-day/Module_1/README.md

 </p></details>

 To Verify that you've completed this section, upload the sample document provided to your s3 bucket under the `images/` object key prefix.
 You should see a text file under the `processed/` object key prefix in about one minute.

+When you're done continue on to [Module 2: Comprehend Analysis](../Module_2/README.md)